 If you’re traveling all over Italy, you definitely want to check out the weather for each stop you’re making.
 The temperatures and weather patterns can vary greatly from the North to the South- they can even change from East to West!
 Cardigans are also great to have on hand to throw on before going into churches- most require shoulders (and knees!) to be covered and are strict with this rule.

-I’m a little embarrassed to admit that I bought three of these cardigans for my trip (ok and maybe one of the long sleeve version too).
+I’m a little embarrassed to admit that I bought three of these cardigans for my trip.
 They are seriously that good.
 The quality of the fabric is nice, and they are light enough to 1) not add too much weight to your suitcase and 2) allow you to adjust to the various temperatures you’re bound to encounter.

 Comfortable Shoes